How Can I Get My Relieving Letter Without Paying an Unfair Bond Amount?

 ravindra-singh1

-I have requested their Senior Hr Managers also, but they are not responding.
-I need my documents within 15 days if not then i may lost my current job also.
-If i go to the labour court then how much it will take to get my documents?
-Thanks for your valuable inputs sir.
+I have requested their Senior HR Managers also, but they are not responding.
+I need my documents within 15 days; if not, then I may lose my current job as well.
+If I go to the labor court, how long will it take to get my documents?
+Thanks for your valuable inputs, sir.

 nathrao

-Labour court may not be the place to go as you ate not a worker.
+Labour court may not be the place to go as you are not a worker.
+Consult a local lawyer and take action.

 ravindra-singh1

-But, I was an employee and my dues are not payed by them, and documents are not released by them, then I should go in labour court, I think.
+But, I was an employee and my dues are not paid by them, and documents are not released by them, then I should go to the labor court, I think.
 I'll consult with a lawyer definitely.
 Thanks for your suggestions.

 umakanthan53

-As far as I am able to understand after reading your successive posts, there are only two issues to be resolved in your case.
-One is a formal relieving orders to be issued by the former employer pursuant to the acceptance of your resignation and completion of the entire notice period so as to facilitate your employment elsewhere and the other is preventing the former employer from recovering the bond amount from you.
-It can be presumed from your posts that no salary was withheld as collateral to the release of relieving letter.
-Therefore, in the first place, I don't think that the Labor Court is competent to grant you any relief in these issues though you were employed in the "workman" category under the Industrial Disputes Act,1947.
+Dear friend, After reading your successive posts, it appears that there are only two issues to be resolved in your case.
+One involves the issuance of formal relieving orders by your former employer following the acceptance of your resignation and completion of the notice period.
+This is essential to facilitate your employment elsewhere.
+The other issue pertains to preventing your former employer from recovering the bond amount from you.
+It seems that no salary was withheld as collateral for the release of the relieving letter.

 ravindra-singh1